 “By the way, I have made the plan.
 You want to hear it?” he further added.

 “What plans?”
 I wished he didn’t crack one of his little screamers again.

 “Goa plans idiot!
 Have you forgotten what I said?” his tone looked quite serious now.

 I just sat beside him.
 He kept his laptop on the table, and then showed me a word file wherein he had prepared an itinerary for us.

 “This is our plan.
-We will visit all places, enjoy the hell out of it and make this as a most memorable one.
+We will visit all places, enjoy the hell out of it and make this is the most memorable one.
 Are you ready?” he said as if he was proposing to me to marry him.
 And I said “YES”.

 Luckily, we didn’t.